-Sports lock
+Sport lock

 If you are very active, your hearing aids may move from the correct position.
-To avoid this situation, your hearing care professional can attach and adjust a sports lock to the receiver.
+To avoid this situation, your hearing care professional can attach and adjust a sport lock to the receiver.

-To insert a hearing aid with a sports lock:
+To insert a hearing aid with a sport lock: